tve/blog/content/lp-wifi-esp32-mqtt.md

 - mqtt
 ---

-Periodically waking up from deep sleep and sending a short TCP message is interesting, but how does a real scenario involving sending to and receving from an MQTT server look like?
+Periodically waking up from deep sleep and sending a short TCP message is interesting, but how does the esp32 perform in a real scenario where it communicates with an MQTT server?
 <!--more-->

 The previous posts cover the startup-time to connect to Wifi so this is really an extension of those